databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/02-user/01-user-create-user.md

 <FunctionDescription description="Introduced or updated: v1.2.30"/>

-Create a new user account in Databend, specifying the user's name, authentication type, password, and [network policy](../12-network-policy/index.md).
+Creates a SQL user, providing details such as the user's name, authentication type, and password.
+Optionally, you may specify a [network policy](../12-network-policy/index.md) and set a [default role](/guides/security/access-control#setting-default-role) for the user.

 See also:
  - [CREATE NETWORK POLICY](../12-network-policy/ddl-create-policy.md)